How To Bet On The Kentucky Derby 2017 Online: Find Where You Can Legally Make Wagers On Saturday’s Race

 Those looking to bet on the Kentucky Derby 2017 online should also keep an eye on the weather forecast.
 Friday’s Kentucky Oaks — a prelude to the Derby — took place on a sloppy track after hours of steady rain.
 As ESPN noted, rain would be good for Classic Empire and a handful of other horses that have experience running in the mud.

 “Of this year’s entrants, Classic Empire and Lookin at Lee have experience racing on a wet track at Churchill Downs.
-Classic Empire won his career debut by 1½ lengths on a sloppy track, while Lookin at Lee finished second in the Grade III Iroquois on a muddy track.”
+Classic Empire won his career debut by 1½ lengths on a sloppy track, while Lookin at Lee finished second in the Grade III Iroquois on a muddy track.

 “Gormley won the Grade III Sham Stakes on a sloppy track at Santa Anita, Hence broke his maiden on a wet track at Oaklawn Park, and Battle of Midway won his career debut on a wet-fast track at Santa Anita.”